damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] People Ops: Add entry to availability calendar so the team can see when new people are joining.
 * [ ] People Ops: Add blank entry to team page (only the start date and position, use "logo-extra-whitespace.png" for the picture) so the team can see when new people are joining.
 * [ ] People Ops: Add entry to Team Call agenda to introduce the new team member, and make sure to include the new team members NAME as well as TITLE in the agenda item.
-* [ ] New team member: Make sure to login 10 min before the team call and check if your mic and camera are working.
-We'd like you to prepare a quick introduction of yourself to present during the call. (examples: where you're from, experience, why GitLab, what you like to do in your spare time)
 * [ ] New team member: where applicable, provide scan of photo ID to People Ops.
 * [ ] New team member: read [Handbooks](https://about.gitlab.com/handbook/), read
 the relevant onboarding pages that are linked from there, and become comfortable